SabaaN/Hashed-App-website/README.md

 # Hashed-App-website
 Wesbite for Hashed App.

-I will upload the project once it is complete as it is a WIP
+I will upload the project once it is complete as it is a WIP.